 Federal law and guidance on this subject should be reviewed together with this section.

-- In Arkansas, the existence of an employment relationship is determined using the ABC Test.
-Under the test, there is an employment relationship unless the employer can show the presence of three elements.
+- In Arkansas, the existence of an employment relationship is determined using the AB or AC Test.
 For state unemployment insurance (SUI) purposes, taxable wages include all compensation an employer pays to a covered employee, excluding certain types of payments.
-See ABC Test; SUI Taxable Wages.
+See AB or AC Test; SUI Taxable Wages.

 - Employers are assigned a SUI tax rate by the Arkansas Department of Workforce Services (DWS) based on the level of their UI experience.
 Arkansas determines employers' experience rates using the reserve ratio method.
 See Contribution Rates and Experience Rating.